AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Experiments

 The results in Table \ref{tab:single-salmonn} indicate several insights: \begin{itemize} \item LALMs with only certain attention heads activated can achieve comparable or even better performance than using natural language instructions on all of the 7 single audio understanding tasks.
 Even though LALMs with natural language instructions sometimes still outperform those with only \MethodName{}, the difference in performance is very small (e.g. on ASV, S2TT and OSR tasks with SALMONN).
+Note that AHAMask is only supposed to reliably \textbf{manifest} specific functionalities instead of \textbf{improving} them, so these are still expected and supporting evidence.
 Only on ASR and S2TT with Qwen2Audio-Base, which are the pretraining tasks of this model, using instructions achieves noticeably better performance compared to \MethodName{}. \item Even on tasks where the original LALM struggles to perform well with explicit instructions, applying \MethodName{} can trigger its functionality to perform much better.
 This is especially evident for Qwen2Audio-Base, which cannot perform well on tasks that are covered by little or no data in the pretraining phase.
 Applying \MethodName{} on this base model significantly improves its performance on GR, ASV, ACC and OSR to match or even surpass the instructed model Qwen2Audio-Instruct. \item An \MethodName{} is only valid at specific head positions; randomly shuffling it will fail, as indicated by the ``w/ random mask'' results. \item An \MethodName{} is only valid for the model it is trained on; swapping from different variants under the same model family will not work, as for Qwen2Audio. \item It does not require dropping many attention heads to achieve reliable task specification.
 For example, only masking 75 and 49 out of 1600 heads is enough for SALMONN to perform ASR and S2TT without instructions, respectively. \item The number of activated heads in \MethodName{} seems to correlate with task complexity.
 For simpler classification tasks like SER, GR and ASV, it usually requires fewer heads; for other sequence generation tasks, more attention heads are activated.
 However, the base model Qwen2Audio-Base exhibits different characteristics compared to Qwen2Audio-Instruct on this property. \end{itemize}